emmywritescode/Adventure-Works-Cycles-Report/README.md

 - Drill through – I created a drill through page to help users gain deeper insight and a better understanding of the underlying data.

 ## Data sourcing
 The Adventure Works 2019 database was used for this project.
-This fictional company’s database was created by Microsoft and can be downloaded [here] (https://github.com/Microsoft/sql-server-samples/releases/download/adventureworks/AdventureWorks2019.bak)
+This fictional company’s database was created by Microsoft and can be downloaded [here](https://github.com/Microsoft/sql-server-samples/releases/download/adventureworks/AdventureWorks2019.bak).

+## Data transformation
+The database was imported into SQL Server Management Studio and then queried to obtain the needed data from the schemas and tables.
+The following schemas and Tables were queried:
+Sales.SalesOrderheader, Sales.SalesOrderDetail, Sales.Customer, Sales.SalesTerritory, Purchasing.ShipMethod, Production.Product, Production.ProductCategory, and Production.ProductSubcategory.

+Here's the link to my SQL query.